devrnt/react-use-wizard/README.md

 }
 ```

+### Errors
-The `isLoading` of `useWizard` will indicate the loading state of the step when calling `nextStep`.
-If no errors are thrown the wizard will go to the next step, so no need to call this manually.
+If no errors are thrown then the wizard will go to the next step, so no need to call `nextStep` by yourself.

 If an error is thrown in the conencted function the wizard will just stay at the same step and will rethrow the error.
-(So you can try-catch in your connected function).
+(So you can try-catch in your attached function).

+### IsLoading
-If an async function is connected the `isLoading` of `useWizard` will indicate the loading state of the function.
+If an async function is attached to `handleStep` the `isLoading` property will indicate the loading state of the function.
+In general `isLoading` will reflect the handler promise state: will be `true` if the handler promise is pending and `false` when the handler is either fulfilled or rejected.

 ## Animation
-Since `react-use-wizard` is focused to manage the logic of a wizard doesn't mean you can't add some animation by your own.
+Since `react-use-wizard` is focused to manage the logic of a wizard it doesn't mean you can't add some animation by your own.
 Add any animation library that you like.
-I highly suggest (https://www.framer.com/motion/)[framer-motion].
+I highly suggest [framer-motion](https://www.framer.com/motion/) to add your animations.

-Checkout this (https://github.com/devrnt/react-use-wizard/blob/docs/readme/example/components/animatedStep.tsx)[example] to see an animation to a step can be added.
+Checkout this [example](https://github.com/devrnt/react-use-wizard/blob/docs/readme/example/components/animatedStep.tsx) to see how a step can be animated with framer motion.